Kollam: Education

-There are many respected colleges, schools and learning centres in Kollam.
-The city and suburbs contribute greatly to education by providing the best and latest knowledge to the scholars.
+There are many colleges, schools and learning centres in Kollam.
 Thangal Kunju Musaliar College of Engineering, the first private school of its kind in the state, is at Kilikollur, about 7 km east of Kollam city, and is a source of pride for all Kollamites.
 The Government of Kerala has granted academic autonomy to Fatima Mata National College, another prestigious institution in the city.